rock-solid/pwa-theme-mosaic/README.md

 See the section about [deployment](#deployment) for more information.

+See the `gulp` command below from building a SCSS file with the custom styling rules.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**